kingofboxes/kobot-discord/README.md

 4. Uwulate was the third feature that was extremely simple and minor.
 Idea taken from Reddit.
 5. Dictionary was the fourth major feature that involved learning how to use a different API and combining it with my bot.
 6. Garry always uses rng to decide on things, so why not incorporate this?
+7. Learning how to manipulate and use the JSON API.

 This whole project is a learning experience aimed to develop my skills by extending functionality to the bot while being practical about the features added.